alexbird-hunterindustries/blog/_posts/2023/12/2023-12-05-sketching-wildflowers-writing-software.md

 Throughout this post, all unattributed quotes are from Stephen Travers taken from the YouTube video linked above.

+If you find this post interesting, consider liking Stephen's video on YouTube.

 ### On unit tests

 > We need to make it really easy for people looking at a fairly complex scene to